Rejection hurts. And it’s even more upsetting when it gets in the way of buying your dream home.

 At this stage, you’ll likely be asked to provide more documentation.
 Make sure you respond to these requests as fast as possible to keep the process going.
 The underwriter cannot proceed until you turn in the requested documents.
 Make sure you’re open and honest about any issues that come up.

-During this crucial time, you don’t want to do anything that could put your loan in jeopardy, so continue to make all of your payments on time, refrain from making large, questionable deposits, don’t take out any loans and stay away from using credit to make big purchases.
+During this crucial time, you don’t want to do anything that could put your loan in jeopardy, so you should continue to make all of your payments on time; refrain from making large, questionable deposits; avoid taking out any loans and stay away from using credit to make big purchases.

 When Your Loan Is Rejected

 By making sure you’re in a good place financially before you apply for a loan, you’ll have a better chance of having your loan approved.
-To do this, you’ll want to make sure you have enough money saved for a down payment and closing costs, have a strong credit score and are in a stable job.
-Education is also important.
-By learning more about the mortgage process and how to purchase a home, you can be better prepared when the time comes.
-Our Learning Center is a great place to start your education.
+To do this, you’ll want to make sure you have enough money saved for a down payment and closing costs, with a strong credit score and a stable job.